What to buy secondhand and what to buy new

 Fri, Nov 18, 2011 at 12:31 PM

 The truth is, I'm just a secondhand sort of girl.
 I like my objects to carry an air of mystery, to enter my life with a little life of their own.
-In my eyes, well-made clothing is straight-up art (you can read more about my fashion philosophy on my blog, Bonzai Aphrodite).
+In my eyes, well-made clothing is straight-up art.
 A chip on a vintage dish is testament to good living!
 And like the finest of wines, craftsman-made furniture will only develop character and complexity as it ages.
 Quality items always wear their maturity well.

 But I also see the other side.
 My husband is a bit of a "chaser" — he loves minimalism, hyper-modern design, and he's always after the latest technology.
 And I certainly understand the appeal of hunting the cutting edge!